E2E-MFD: Towards End-to-End Synchronous Multimodal Fusion Detection: Introduction

 \section{Introduction}

-Precise and dependable object parsing plays a fundamental role in autonomous driving, and remote sensing monitoring \cite{cui2024survey}.
-However, merely using visible sensors may fail to accurately recognize objects in complex environments, e.g., inclement weather.
-Visible-infrared image fusion (VIF) \cite{sun2022drone,zhou2021mffenet, Zhao_2023_ICCV,zhou2022edge} as a typical common multimodal fusion task addresses the above limitation with the complementary information.
-Numerous multimodal image fusion approaches \cite{li2021rfn,li2023lrrnet,liu2021learning,huang2022reconet, Wang_2022_IJCAI} have been quickly developed to learn the complete representation and complementary information between different modalities.
-In CDDFuse \cite{zhao2023cddfuse} and DIDFuse \cite{ZhaoDIDFuse2020}, a well-designed VIF network is trained first.
-Then object detection (OD) network is trained using the VIF network results to validate the fusion performance in the separate optimization.
-Thanks to the powerful capability of deep neural networks on representation learning across multimodalities, deep model-based multimodal fusion has achieved encouraging performance.
-However, most of them prioritize generating visually pleasing images over addressing downstream high-level visual tasks, posing an obstacle to better object parsing.
+Precise and reliable object parsing is critical in fields such as autonomous driving \cite{Jiang_2024} and remote sensing monitoring \cite{cui2024survey}.
+Relying solely on visible sensors can lead to inaccuracies in object recognition in challenging environments, like inclement weather conditions.
+Visible-infrared image fusion \cite{sun2022drone,zhou2021mffenet, Zhao_2023_ICCV,zhou2022edge} as a typical common multimodal fusion (MF) task addresses these challenges by leveraging complementary information from different modalities, leading to the rapid development of various multimodal image fusion techniques \cite{li2021rfn,li2023lrrnet,liu2021learning,huang2022reconet, Wang_2022_IJCAI}.
+Techniques like CDDFuse \cite{zhao2023cddfuse} and DIDFuse \cite{ZhaoDIDFuse2020} employ a two-step process where a MF network is trained initially, followed by training an object detection (OD) network with the results from the MF network to assess fusion effectiveness separately.
+Although deep neural networks have significantly enhanced the ability to learn representations across modalities, resulting in promising multimodal fusion outcomes, the focus has predominantly been on producing visually appealing images.
+This emphasis often overlooks the improvement of downstream high-level visual tasks, such as enhanced object parsing, which remains a substantial hurdle.